SpiralBL0CK/cubedos/samples/README.md

   mission, albeit as a limited demonstration.
 When (if) priority inheritance is implemented in CubedOS, this sample can be used to check that the implementation solves the inversion problem.

-+ `pubsub`: A sample application that demonstrates the Publish/Subscribe server.
-[Not yet implemented.]

 + `STM32F4`: This folder contains a simple demonstration of CubedOS running on the STM32F4DISCOVERY board.